 Translucent clear ceramic braces are the most popular with adults.
 You have to be very close to someone to be able to see them.
 Yet, because they are a ceramic material, they are more fragile.

-Call us for appointment about braces in our Philadelphia or Hatboro office.
+Contact us for an appointment about braces in our Philadelphia or Hatboro office.

 Removable appliances, unlike conventional braces, are used to retain teeth in their corrected positions and in some cases, to influence growth of the jaws in order to effect changes in facial structure.
 In addition, they are often used before and in conjunction with fixed appliances.